metio/terraform-provider-k8s/docs/data-sources/datadoghq_com_datadog_agent_v2alpha1_manifest.md

 - `create_rbac` (Boolean) Set CreateRbac to false to prevent automatic creation of Role/ClusterRole for this component
 - `custom_configurations` (Attributes) CustomConfiguration allows to specify custom configuration files for 'datadog.yaml', 'datadog-cluster.yaml', 'security-agent.yaml', and 'system-probe.yaml'.
 The content is merged with configuration generated by the Datadog Operator, with priority given to custom configuration.
 WARNING: It is possible to override values set in the 'DatadogAgent'. (see [below for nested schema](#nestedatt--spec--override--custom_configurations))
 - `disabled` (Boolean) Disabled force disables a component.
+- `dns_config` (Attributes) Specifies the DNS parameters of a pod.
+Parameters specified here will be merged to the generated DNS configuration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--override--dns_config))
+- `dns_policy` (String) Set DNS policy for the pod.
+Defaults to 'ClusterFirst'.
+Valid values are 'ClusterFirstWithHostNet', 'ClusterFirst', 'Default' or 'None'.
+DNS parameters given in DNSConfig will be merged with the policy selected with DNSPolicy.
+To have DNS options set along with hostNetwork, you have to specify DNS policy explicitly to 'ClusterFirstWithHostNet'.
 - `env` (Attributes List) Specify additional environment variables for all containers in this component Priority is Container > Component.
 See also: https://docs.datadoghq.com/agent/kubernetes/?tab=helm#environment-variables (see [below for nested schema](#nestedatt--spec--override--env))
 - `extra_checksd` (Attributes) Checksd configuration allowing to specify custom checks placed under /etc/datadog-agent/checks.d/ See https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6 for more details. (see [below for nested schema](#nestedatt--spec--override--extra_checksd))
 - `extra_confd` (Attributes) Confd configuration allowing to specify config files for custom checks placed under /etc/datadog-agent/conf.d/.
 See https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6 for more details. (see [below for nested schema](#nestedatt--spec--override--extra_confd))